 VII.
-CONCLUSIONS
+CONCLUSION

-This study examined a proposed novel Deep-IRT that models a student's response to an item by two independent redundant networks: a student network and an item network.
+This study examined a proposed novel Deep-IRT that models a student's response to an item by two independent redundant networks: 1) a student network and 2) an item network.
 Because of two independent redundant neural networks, the parameters of the proposed method can be interpreted to a considerable degree while maintaining high prediction accuracy.
 Furthermore, we improved the prediction accuracy of the proposed method by combining it with a novel hypernetwork.
 In the earlier memory updating component, the forgetting parameters, which control the degree of forgetting the past latent value memory, are optimized only from the current input data.
 That restriction might degrade the prediction accuracy of the Deep-IRT because the value memory only insufficiently reflects the past learning information.
 The proposed hypernetwork can estimate the optimal forgetting parameters by balancing both the current input data and the past latent variables.

 Experiments conducted with the benchmark datasets demonstrated that the proposed method improves both the ability parameter interpretability and the prediction accuracies of the earlier KT methods.
-Especially, results showed that the proposed method with the hypernetwork is effective for tasks with a long-term learning process.
-Experiments for the simulation dataset demonstrated that the proposed method provides stronger correlations with true parameters of TIRT than the earlier Deep-IRT method do.
+Especially, results showed that the proposed method with the hypernetwork is effective for tasks with a longterm learning process.
+Experiments for the simulation dataset demonstrated that the proposed method provides stronger correlations with true parameters of TIRT than the earlier Deep-IRT method.
 Furthermore, the proposed method estimates the abilities robustly, even with aberrant values.

 This study employed slightly redundant deep networks compared to earlier methods.
 In future work, we intend to use the proposed method to investigate the performances of moreredundant and deeper networks.
-Additionally, we will try to optimize a hypernetwork to maximize the prediction accuracy for large datasets.
+In addition, we will try to optimize a hypernetwork to maximize the prediction accuracy for large datasets.
 Most recently, results of some studies have shown that each item's characteristics differ according to their texts, although they require the same skill.
 To resolve this difficulty, they proposed KT methods to estimate the relation between the item's text content and the student's performance using the NLP technique or graph neural network [50], [51], [52], [53], [54], [55], [56].
-As future work, we expect to incorporate the item's text content into the proposed method to improve the student performance prediction accuracy.
-Furthermore, deep-learning approaches for KT have been This article has been accepted for publication in IEEE Transactions on Learning Technologies.
-This is the author's version which has not been fully edited and content may change prior to final publication.
-Citation information: DOI 10.1109/TLT.2023.3346671 used for computerized adaptive testing (CAT) [57], [58].
+In future work, we expect to incorporate the item's text content into the proposed method to improve the student performance prediction accuracy.
+Furthermore, deep-learning approaches for KT have been used for computerized adaptive testing (CAT) [57], [58].
 The main purpose of CAT is measurement of student ability in personalized tests for online education.
-Therefore, we infer that the proposed method might be effective for CAT because it can estimate a student's capabilities correctly.
+Therefore, we infer that the proposed method might be effective for CAT because it can estimate student's capabilities correctly.